 Millennium Tanning Products has a fantastic reputation in the tanning industry, and their Paint it Black 50X tanning lotion is their flagship lotion.
 It is designed to safely and quickly tone the skin to a deep bronze color without streaking.
 This is the best outdoor tanning lotion, though you have to use it in conjunction with other products for complete protection.

 This lotion can be used in tanning beds, but it really shines for outdoor use.
 Keep in mind, however, that the Paint it Black 50X does not contain any sunblock in its formula.
 You’ll need to be using a separate broad spectrum sunblock with this outdoor tanning lotion.

-Additionally, Millennium’s Paint it Black formula is not waterproof, so if you choose to take a dip in the water to cool off, you’ll likely lose this tanning lotion.
+Additionally, Millennium’s Paint it Black formula is not waterproof, so if you choose to take a dip in the water to cool off, you’ll want to reapply it.